AV306/AV306/README.md

 ## Hello! 😺

-I'm a student and orange cat on the internet who makes (and breaks) things and draws sometimes!
+I'm a student and orange cat on the internet who makes (and breaks) things!

-I love research and generally learning new things!
+I love research and learning new things!
 I don't really make a particular kind of thing; my projects are usually just whatever seems cool at the time.

 <!--
 If you've noticed this, hello!